GearJunkie/reading-notes/README.md

 ## About Me

 My name is Jesse.
-I am a student at CodeFellows.
+I am a new student at CodeFellows.

 ### Growth Mindset